teenoh/hng-fe-test/README.md

 # hng-fe-test

+## Single Blog Post

-code for Single Blog Post view HNG
+A Single Post view for HNG.